-We may group certain related client accounts for the purposes of achieving the minimum account size requirements and determining the annualized fee.
+K&A may group certain related Client accounts, often known as "householding", for the purposes of determining the annualized fee.

 Discounts, not generally available to our advisory clients, may be offered to family members and friends of associated persons of our firm.